baharehfakhriyeh/things-organizer/README.md

 - Organize **Things** into **Containers**
 - Manage **Contents** that can belong to Things, Containers, or other Contents
+- A **job** puts all the Things with no Container into the root one.
 - **Spring MVC**-based web services for API interactions
 - Use **SQL Server** to store Things and Containers
 - Use **MongoDB** to store Contents for enhanced scalability and flexibility